Introduction to the Irish Centre for High-End Computing

 History of ICHEC

-Since it's inception in 2005, ICHEC has grown from operating the National HPC Service, used by over 1,400 academic researchers to extensive public sector and industry engagement.
+Since it's inception in 2005, ICHEC has grown from operating the National HPC Service (used by thousands of academic researchers) to extensively engaging with public sector and industry.
 As of August 2017, ICHEC has interacted with 150+ companies through face-to-face meetings, resulting in 40+ commercial projects and partnerships.